The King of Swords rules over the domain of intelligence and the suit of Swords.

 An upholder of truth and logic, the King of Swords has to act on his ideas and convictions.
 Conceptualizing a better world won’t make it real.
 One has to devise a feasible plan, stick with it, and proceed with the necessary steps to carry it out.

-This card is about letting your voice be heard and making an impact upon the world.
+This card is about letting your voice be heard and making an impact on the world.
 Set the bar high and make a promise to yourself that you will never give up on your dreams.
 The worst thing that can happen is a mistake from which you will learn and improve.

 And don’t forget to practice every day!